Center for Arts in Medicine

 While the intensive is best experienced as a comprehensive two-week program, the online experience provides substantial education and training.
 This week also includes online modules with additional training topics and resources.

-Week 2: In-Person | May 16th-18th
+SOLD OUT | Week 2: In-Person | April 30 - May 2

 Spend 3 days in Gainesville, FL with UF Center for Arts in Medicine faculty and UF Health Shands Arts in Medicine artists and administrative team.